AbolTaabol/Arduino-GoogleSheet_Logger/Readme.md

 Then your URL w/ parameters added would be: https://script.google.com/macros/s/xyz123/exec?key1=value1&key2=value2

 The script compares the key values with the column labels, creates a new row and adds data below.
+It also adds a date and time-stamp in the final column.
 If it can't find a key, it leaves the cell as blank.
-If the google sheet has been set up as per step 2:
+For example, if the google sheet has been set up as per step 2:

 https://script.google.com/macros/s/xyz123/exec?Red=415&Green=113&Blue=197&Brightness=127 adds values to all the columns.